Franco-Belgian Accord of 1920

 The Franco-Belgian Military Accord of 1920 (Accord militaire franco-belge de 1920) was a collective defense pact signed between France and Belgium in September 1920.
-The Accord was cancelled in 1936 as Belgium returned to pursuing a policy of neutrality, which it would continue until the Second World War.
+The Accord was cancelled in 1936 as Belgium returned to pursuing a policy of neutrality, which it would continue until being invaded by Germany early in the Second World War.

 Background

 After experiencing a German invasion in the First World War, the Belgian government was anxious to secure a defensive treaty against a possible resurgent Germany in the future.
 However, the government were anxious that Belgium should not become a mere protectorate of France and was reluctant to risk being dragged into a war by an ally attempting to enforce terms of the 1919 Treaty of Versailles.
 On the other hand, the French wanted Belgian involvement in the League of Nations' 15-year occupation of the Rhineland and were keen to gain Belgian military support in event of war.

 Agreement

 The pact was negotiated in April 1920 and signed on 7 September.
 Ferdinand Foch was the chief negotiator for the French, though he failed to gain a union of French and Belgian armies and agreements over mobilization which he sought.
 Though British participation was requested, it was rejected by the government.